-Encourage employees to work on new habits with a calendar of safety reminders.
+Encourage employees to work on new habits with a calendar of safety reminders, with regularly checking the calendar as the first habit.
+Season changes are a big component of injuries.
 Winter habits differ from those in the spring and summer, so keep season-specific issues in mind when putting your calendar together.
-Season changes are a big component of injuries.
-There are other common times that increase the risk that complacency may force people to overlook things like back-to-school safety or holiday safety.
-They may seem like common sense or you may feel like everyone already knows, but a safety calendar is a great reminder to help employees stay safe when they’re not thinking about the risks.
+There are other common times that complacency may force people to overlook risks like back-to-school or holiday safety.
+They may seem like common sense or you may feel like everyone already knows them, but a safety calendar is a great reminder to help employees stay safe when they’re not thinking about the risks.
 National safety observances are another great way to recognize things that are going on.
-They can also serve as a natural transition to a training topic or toolbox talk and can help your employees feel like they’re in the know.
+They can serve as a natural transition to a training topic or toolbox talk and can help your employees feel like they’re in the know.
 Here are a few to get you started:

 - Daylight saving time – there are significant increases in traffic accidents and fatal car crashes immediately following the time change, and the number of heart attacks increases on Mondays following daylight saving time.
 Additionally, people make more mistakes, become distracted, have trouble concentrating and their reaction times are slower right after the time change.
 It’s a good idea to implement a plan to help with fatigue at least a week before daylight saving time.